-To overcome these challenges the AgriGo4Cities project wants to employ Participatory Urban and Peri-urban agriculture (UPA) as a powerful and emerging method to improve public institutional capacities in order to tackle socio-economic exclusion of vulnerable/marginalized groups and to stimulate sustainable urban development in the Danube region.
-To this end the project aims to develop innovative methodology of participatory planning and integrate it into decision-making processes.
+To overcome these challenges the AgriGo4Cities project wants to employ Participatory Urban and Peri-urban Agriculture (UPA) as a powerful and emerging method to improve public institutional capacities in order to tackle socio-economic exclusion of vulnerable/marginalized groups and to stimulate sustainable urban development in the Danube region.
+To this end, the project aims to develop an innovative methodology of participatory planning and integrate it into decision-making processes.

 The methodology will improve capacities of public administrators to involve relevant stakeholders and civil society into governance and public participation.
 Intensified cooperation will boost mutual trust and stimulate strengthened socio-economic inclusion of vulnerable/marginalized groups.
-The reduction of social and economic inequalities will lead to more sustainable development of disadvantaged neighbourhoods.
-By applying a transnational multi-level approach the AgriGo4Cities project ambition is to become a flagship of well governed Danube region.
+The reduction of social and economic inequalities will lead to the more sustainable development of disadvantaged neighborhoods.
+By applying a transnational multi-level approach the AgriGo4Cities project ambition is to become a flagship of well-governed Danube region.

 - Start date

 - ENI Contribution: 0

 - Call 1

 - Specific objective

 - Improve institutional capacities to tackle major societal challenges

 |Inventory report on the state of the art of participatory urban agriculture in pilot areas of the Danube region||02-03-2018 09:44:58|